 It is the firm belief of the journal’s editors that culture is a public good and, as such, it must be available to the public as easily and as economically as possible.
 Publishing Nordicum-Mediterraneum in the electronic format is meant to serve this twofold goal, not to mention its reduced environmental impact.
 Rather than mimicking standard paper publications, the electronic character of the journal is intentionally highlighted by choice of font, overall look and user interaction (e.g. font-resizing options, scroll-down browsing in lieu of a virtual table of contents, in-text hyperlinks, restricted log-in area for authors).
 No processing or submission charges apply.

 The journal was established in 2005 and the first issue released in the Spring of the following year.
-Designed for exclusive online access and consultation, Nordicum-Mediterraneum has pioneered web-based open-access scholarship in Iceland and is listed on the Directory of Open Access Journals (DOAJ) of Lund University Libraries.
+Designed for free, open, online access and consultation, Nordicum-Mediterraneum has pioneered web-based open-access scholarship in Iceland and is listed on the Directory of Open Access Journals (DOAJ) of Lund University Libraries, the standards of which Nordicum-Mediterraneum strives to fulfil to the best of its abilities and knowledge.
 The Creative Commons Attribution-ShareAlike license (CC-BY-SA) is preferred overall for the material published in Nordicum-Mediterraneum in order to maximise its dissemination and facilitate integration with popular online archives and databases (e.g. Wikipedia), although exceptions can be made in consultation with the editors.

 N.B.
 The information on this page concerns the journal until 11th February 2021.
 Subsequent changes can be found here.